Resources

 The Region of Peel Public Works department regularly maintains and repairs the water system to make sure you have a consistent supply of quality drinking water.
 Sometimes we must turn off your water supply while we do this work.

-Your water will be turned off on Tuesday, May 9, 2023, from approximately 09:00 a.m. to 05:00 p.m.
+Your water will be turned off on Tuesday, August 1st, 2023, from 9:00 a.m. to 5:00 p.m.
 If we need to reschedule this work due to weather or other circumstances, we will let you know the new date and time.

 If this interruption may affect an alarm or maintenance company, it is your responsibility to notify them.
 During the time that the water supply is interrupted, the building’s sprinkler protection system will not function.
 A fire watch should be performed as necessary during time.